 Sometimes you want to change the name of a USB device, for example because it has no name or because it has a new purpose.
 I usually give my USB flash drives my own name so that if I lose them, people will know who to return them to.

 If you don’t have the programs used in the commands below, they should be in your distribution’s repository under that name, so you can install them with your package manager.
-You will usually need root privellages to run these commands; this is normally achived using the sudo or su commands.
+You will usually need root privileges to run these commands; this is normally achieved using the

 You can get a list of drives connected to the computer by typing: